godotengine/godot-docs/classes/class_joint.rst

 | *Getter* | get_solver_priority()      |
 +----------+----------------------------+

-The order in which the solver is executed compared to the other Joints, the lower, the earlier.
+The priority used to define which solver is executed first for multiple joints.
+The lower the value, the higher the priority.